The sculpture was commissioned following a funded bequest from Professor Geoffrey Garton. It is in memory of his late wives Natalie Garton and Kay...

 0-2.5year Room - the daily routine is programmed around the Early Years Foundation Stage which includes tactile play, story telling, music, singing, dancing, heuristic and sensory play.

 Over-2's room - two daily pre-school sessions are designed to give a balanced curriculum working towards the Early Years Foundation Stage.
 The activities include creativity, reading, a quiet area, construction play, sand and water.
 There is also a 'Home/Themed' area which becomes whatever the child wants it to be!
 Story group and singing are regular daily features.
 Music and movement and physical activity are also incorporated into the programme.

 Cooking is a popular feature with children of both groups making biscuits, scones etc.

-Outdoor activities are encouraged.
+Outdoor activities are encouraged daily as we have such beautiful and natural surroundings.
 These range from walking in the College grounds, activities on the sports field and the College tennis courts, to growing flowers and vegetables in the Nursery garden.

-For more detailed information about the Department of Eduction's Framework for the Early Years Foundation Stage, which sets the standards for learning, development and care for children from birth to 5 years, please contact the Nursery team.
+For more detailed information about the Department of Education's Framework for the Early Years Foundation Stage, which sets the standards for learning, development and cares for children from birth to 5 years, please contact the Nursery team.